badiku/Ustr/README.md

 unicode string, for better alignment with CJK characters

-length by wcwidth, without unprintable characters
+get length by wcwidth, without unprintable characters

     >>> from ustr import Ustr